getgauge/documentation/user/test_code/csharp/custom_screenshot.md

     // Return Screenshot byte array
     public byte[] TakeScreenShot()
     {
-        // `driver` should be an instance of IWebDriver return driver.TakeScreenshot().AsByteArray;
+        // `driver` should be an instance of IWebDriver currently used return driver.TakeScreenshot().AsByteArray;
     }
 }